The Strange Case of the End of Civilisation as We Know It: Reception

+The Stage and Television Today called the film "[a] most carefully disciplined, timed and rehearsed romp, making it an outstanding candidate for the truly funniest of the year."

 Kenneth Eastaugh, reviewing for The Times, wrote: "It is rarely inspired, except when Cleese and Arthur Lowe are on the screen, and not funny enough even when they are on the screen.
 But there are some comical take-offs of television's most famous detectives...
 And it all keeps moving."

+Tie-in book

-A paperback book containing the script, and many black and white photographs was published as a Star Book by W H Allen in 1977 with illustrations by George Djurkovic.
+A paperback book containing the script, and many black and white photographs, was published as a Star Book by W.H.
+Allen in 1977 with illustrations by George Djurkovic.